-This goal will be ongoing in 2016 in light of the change in structure.
-The goal will include modifying hiring practices will be to include knowledge and experience in evidence based practices specific to corrections staff.
+This goal continues to be ongoing in light of the changes in staff.
+Hiring practices have been modified to include knowledge and experience in evidence based practices specific to corrections staff.
 Performance outcome statements will be defined for staff.
-Those who demonstrate proficiency and continue to hone their skills with EBP are compensated according to the county's compensation structure.

 GOALS AND OBJECTIVES